The entire book appears at this link with chapters added after appearing online:

-Armor’s, the zen master, leads a Bill Cosby jello meltdown.
-“Hey
+Armor’s, zen master, leads a Bill Cosby jello meltdown.

-bitch deluxe, as Armor’s bemoans his fate.
+bitch deluxe.
+Armor’s bemoans his fate.
 Tyger hands him a

 Dixie long-neck in which to cry.

-Further words gymnast tumble towards curved ears concerninQ
+Further words gymnast tumble towards curved ears concerning

-said burning of the box of troubles, and arriving late to
+said burning of the box of troubles, arriving late to

 the club etc. Armor’s eyes still focus on a nearby Crissy

 Crist.
-Therefore, he nods with half-intensity at Tyger·s
+He nods with half-intensity at Tyger’s conversation.

 and he has not a spare cent to spend.
 On the other hand, he has